Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

 \subsection{Hyper-parameter Sensitivity}

-We conduct hyper-parameter sensitivity analysis on the Drugbank dataset for DTI prediction to study the influence of several hyper-parameters.

-\subsubsection{Impact of embedding size.}
+\subsubsection{Impact of embedding size}

 We explore the effect of hidden embedding size by varying it from 32 to 516.
-The left of Figure~\ref{fig_param_anay} depicts the changing trend of the AUC-ROC and AUC-PR values on the DrugBank dataset evaluated on DenoisedLP.
-Based on the results, we observe that the AUC-ROC values of DenoisedLP variation across different embedding sizes collapsed into a hunchback shape.
-The reason could be that enough embedding size can represent more information, while the larger one will progressively introduce a lot of noise with the degradation of DenoisedLP.
+The left of Fig.~\ref{fig_param_anay} depicts the changing trend of the AUC-ROC and AUC-PR values on the DrugBank dataset evaluated on BioKDN.
+Based on the results, we observe that the AUC-ROC values of BioKDN variation across different embedding sizes collapsed into a hunchback shape.
+The reason could be that enough embedding size can represent more information, while the larger one will progressively introduce a lot of noise with the degradation of BioKDN.

-\subsubsection{Impact of reliability estimation.}
+\subsubsection{Impact of reliability estimation}

-To investigate the impact of various reliability estimation function $F(\cdot,\cdot)$ defined in the Section \textbf{Structure Reliability Learning}, we conduct experiments by varying the estimation types to the \textit{Attention}, \textit{MLP}, \textit{Weighted\_Cosine}, and \textit{Cosine}.
-As illustrated in the right of Figure~\ref{fig_param_anay}, the \textit{Attention} with linear attention modeling the reliability weight between nodes set has the best performance.
-The \textit{MLP} adopts a 2-layer preceptor, which achieves a secondary best result by learning the weight of the node pairs from extracted local subgraph.
+To investigate the impact of various reliability estimation functions $F(\cdot,\cdot)$ defined in the Section \textbf{Structure Reliability Learning}, we conduct experiments by varying the estimation types to the \textit{Attention}, \textit{MLP}, \textit{Weighted\_Cosine}, and \textit{Cosine}.
+As illustrated in Fig.~\ref{fig_param_anay}, the \textit{Attention} with linear attention modeling the reliability weight between nodes set has the best performance.
+The \textit{MLP} adopts a 2-layer preceptor, which achieves a secondary best result by learning the weight of the node pairs from the extracted local subgraph.
 This is because the attention mechanism can better model the importance of node pairs compared with the \textit{MLP}, which improves the effectiveness of estimating the reliable edges.
-Additionally, the parametric \textit{Weighted\_Cosine} is better than the non-parametric \textit{Cosine} indicating the learned weight coefficient guided by the downstream prediction tasks is more efficient.
-As a result, we set the \textit{Attention} estimator to learn the reliability weights effectively.
+Additionally, the parametric \textit{Weighted\_Cosine} is better than the non-parametric \textit{Cosine} indicating the learned weight guided by downstream tasks is more efficient.